 If you have implemented the

-SDLLockScreenActivity in your manifest but have not defined any lock screen configuration, you are already have a working default configuration.
+SDLLockScreenActivity in your manifest, you have a working default lockscreen configuration.

 lockScreenConfig.setAppIcon(appIconInt); // For example, R.drawable.lockscreen icon

-If you would like to use your own lock screen instead of the provided SDL one, but still use the logic we provide, you can use a new initializer within
+If you would like to use your own lock screen instead of the one provided by the library, but still use the logic we provide, you can use a new initializer within

 Please note that a lock screen will be required by most OEMs.
 You can disable the lock screen manager, but you will then be required to implement your own logic for showing and hiding the lock screen.
 This is not recommended as the